 Any other case where the builder fails to provide the expected service.

 Draft legal notice to builder for Refund or Financial Actions

 You can draft legal notice to the builders for a refund of the amount which you had paid him at the time of booking of flat or signing of agreement along with interest and send forward.

-Sample of legal notices to builders can be found online.
+Sample of legal notice to builders can be found here.
 A legal notice to builder must contain these essential points:

 Name, description, and place of residence/office of the builder

 Name, description, and place of residence of the sender of the notice.